Robert Blake, Baron Blake: Politics

 Concomitant with his study of Conservative history, Blake was a political Conservative, and took the Conservative whip in the House of Lords.
 He defended the British government during the Suez Crisis and in later life was a Eurosceptic.
 He was, however, a supporter of proportional representation, and served as the Chairman of the Electoral Reform Society.
 He also rebelled over the War Crimes Bill.

 Blake opposed the Labour Party's policy to abolish the hereditary peers in the House of Lords.
 Writing the year before the 1997 general election, he commented:

-"Abolition of the hereditary vote...is alleged to be phase one of a policy to substitute an elective Upper House for the existing chamber.
+Abolition of the hereditary vote ... is alleged to be phase one of a policy to substitute an elective Upper House for the existing chamber.
 Meanwhile we would have the biggest quango of all time: a House whose members would owe their seats solely to past or present prime ministerial patronage.
 Even as an interim measure, this would be thoroughly undesirable, and certainly no improvement on the present composition.
-The hereditary system, whatever its logical defects, does produce some people of independent opinions and also some who are much younger than the normal run of middle-aged legislators...My guess is that after achieving stage one, which would involve a great deal of parliamentary time and much controversy, a Labour Cabinet would rest on its oars and postpone for many years any plans for an elective chamber.
-There are immense difficulties involved – its powers, electoral system, and above all relations with the Commons, which would certainly resent the creation of a body with rival claims to democratic legitimacy."Blake was a Conservative member of Oxford City Council from 1957 to 1964.
+The hereditary system, whatever its logical defects, does produce some people of independent opinions and also some who are much younger than the normal run of middle-aged legislators ...
+My guess is that after achieving stage one, which would involve a great deal of parliamentary time and much controversy, a Labour Cabinet would rest on its oars and postpone for many years any plans for an elective chamber.
+There are immense difficulties involved – its powers, electoral system, and above all relations with the Commons, which would certainly resent the creation of a body with rival claims to democratic legitimacy.Blake was a Conservative member of Oxford City Council from 1957 to 1964.

 Other activities and honours

-Lord Blake served as a Trustee of the Rhodes Trust from 1971 to 1987, and as Chair of the Rhodes Trustees from 1983 to 1987.
+Blake served as a Trustee of the Rhodes Trust from 1971 to 1987, and as Chair of the Rhodes Trustees from 1983 to 1987.
 He was editor of the Dictionary of National Biography, a Trustee of the British Museum, and Chairman of the Royal Commission on Historical Manuscripts.
 He was High Bailiff and Searcher of the Sanctuary of Westminster Abbey between 1988 and 1989, and High Steward of Westminster Abbey from 1989 to 1999.

-Blake was a Director of Channel 4 Television.
+He was a Director of Channel 4 Television.

-Portraits of Lord Blake hang at The Queen's College, Oxford and at Rhodes House, Oxford.
+Portraits of Lord Blake hang at The Queen's College, Oxford, and at Rhodes House, Oxford.

 Family

 Blake married Patricia Mary Waters (1925–1995), the daughter of a Norfolk farmer, on 22 August 1953; Hugh Trevor-Roper was the best man.
-They had three daughters.
-One daughter, Letita, is the Secretary of the Monte San Martino Trust, which awards English-language study bursaries to young Italians in recognition of assistance offered to thousands of escaping Allied prisoners-of-war during the Second World War, such as Blake.
+The couple had three daughters.
+One daughter, Letita, is the Secretary of the Monte San Martino Trust, which awards English-language study bursaries to young Italians in recognition of assistance offered to thousands of escaping Allied prisoners-of-war during the Second World War, whose number included Blake.
 Another daughter, Victoria, is a crime novelist.